CrunchyData/crunchy-katacoda/basic-postgresql-for-dbas/pgbackrest/10-pg-setup.md

-PGBackrest is available in the PGDG Yum repositories.
+pgBackrest is available in the PGDG Yum repositories.
 These have already been set up in this scenario, so it's just a matter of installing the package

 ```
 yum install pgbackrest